 - an International Driver’s License or a driver's license from another European Union member state.

-Toll stickers/Vignettes: Please note that toll stickers are mandatory for all vehicles under 3.5 tones weight.
-Slovenian motorways can be used with weekly, monthly and yearly vignettes, and half-year vignette, valid with motorcycles only.
-Vignettes can be purchased at petrol stations in Slovenia and neighbouring countries, at offices of the national motoring organisation and foreign motoring organisations, at post offices in Slovenia and at some news kiosks.
+Toll stickers/Vignettes: Please note that toll stickers are mandatory for the use of highway network for all passenger vehicles under 3.5 tones weight.
+Stickers/vignettes (weekly, monthly and yearly vignettes, and (for motorcycles only) half-year vignette) can be purchased at gas stations in Slovenia and neighboring countries, at offices of the national motoring organization and foreign motoring organizations, at post offices in Slovenia and at some newsstands.
 For more information consult the list of points of sale.
-For more information on the vignette toll system visit our toll roads operator â€“ DARS d.d. - web sites (www.dars.si).
+Slovenian highways are operated by DARS.

 You can travel to Slovenia on train using one of the direct lines from Italy, Austria, Hungary, Croatia, Czech Republic, Germany, Switzerland and Serbia.
 Train travel is convenient and inexpensive, it serves most of the key tourist attractions.
 For more information please consult the Slovenian Railway webpage.